 2. Recruiters want to talk to you.

-Employers on Handshake can message students with event invites, interview requests and new job opportunities.
+Organizations on Handshake can message students with event invites, interview requests and new opportunities.
 Last year, recruiters sent more than 16 million direct messages to students.

-The jobs on Handshake are meant for students like you, so you can get the work experience you want and need.
+The jobs on Handshake are meant for students like you, so you can get the experience you want and need – whether that’s volunteering, experiential learning, fellowships or part-time jobs.

-When you fill out your Handshake profile, you will automatically see jobs and internships that match your interests and skills.
+When you fill out your Handshake profile, you will automatically see opportunities that match your interests and skills.
 You may even discover a new career path or an organization you hadn’t considered.

 6. Connect to the organizations you want to work for.